MyNameIsTakenOMG/aws-sysops-associate/README.md

   - Get an history of events / API calls made within your AWS Account
   - Provides governance, compliance and audit for your AWS Account
   - Can put logs from CloudTrail into CloudWatch Logs or S3
+  - a trail can be applied to all regions(default) or a single region
 - cloudtrail events:
   - management events:Operations that are performed on resources in your AWS account
   - Data Events: By default, data events are not logged (because high volume operations)